How many students do you admit each year and how many applicants do you have?

 All applicants whose native language is not English must demonstrate an established level of English language proficiency through either the TOEFL (Test of English as a Foreign Language) or the academic format of the IELTS (International English Language Testing System).
 The test must have been taken within two years of the first semester of enrollment.
 When submitting test scores to KUMC, please submit only original scores sent directly from the admitting agency.
 Photocopies will not be accepted.
 For testing purposes, the ETS school code is 6895.
 For more information on English language requirements, including acceptable test scores, see

-The KU Nurse Anesthesia program reserves the right to make changes in policy, tuition, financial aid, and fee structure as the needs of its administration, faculty, students, and conducting or affiliating institutions change.
+KU reserves the right to make changes in policy, tuition, financial aid, and fee structure as the needs of its administration, faculty, students, and conducting or affiliating institutions change.
 These changes may occur without prior notification.
 For any questions, and to assure that you have the most current information available, please contact the program offices.